romeomore/cmpm-121-S01-RomeoMoreno/README.md

-I made the increment counter work by chaning main.ts
+I made the increment counter work by changing main.ts